HL7/VhDir/pages/_includes/intro.md

 * Validated Healthcare Directory Requestor: An application that initiates a data access request to retrieve directory data.
 This can be thought of as the client in a client-server interaction.
 * Validated Healthcare Directory Responder: A product that responds to the data access request providing directory data.
 This can be thought of as the server in a client-server interaction.

+## Validated Healthcare Directory Local Use Cases

+For the purpose of elicitng the data needs for the Lalidated Data set a number of "local" use cases, with local actors, were documented.
+These local use cases includeg:

+#### A - Basic Information Exchange

+    A1 - Enable electronic exchange (e.g. discovery of electronic end points such as IHE/EHR endpoints, FHIR server URLs, Direct addresses)

+    A2 - Find an individual and/or organization (even if no electronic end point is available)

+#### B -Patient/Payer focused

+    B1 - Find provider accessibility information (specialty, office hours, languages spoken, taking patients)

+    B2 - Relationship between provider and insurance plan (insurance accepted) or plan and provider (network)

+#### C - Plan selection and enrollment

+    C1 - Claims management (adjudication, prior authorization, payment)

+    C2 - Care Delivery / Value Based Care

+    C3 - Provider relationship with a patient (e.g. for alerts)

+    C4 - Provider relationship with other providers in context of a patient (e.g. care team communications)

+#### D - Other

+    D1 - Provider credentialing

+    D2 - Quality or regulatory reporting (e.g. aggregate data, plan networks)

+    D3 - Detection of fraud; inappropriate approval of services and/or payment for services

 ## Validated Healthcare Directory Profiles